Blocking of X in Brazil

-From 30 August 2024 to 8 October 2024, Brazil's Supreme Federal Court judge Alexandre de Moraes unilaterally imposed a block of X (formerly Twitter) in Brazil.
+From 30 August 2024 to 8 October 2024, Brazil's Supreme Federal Court judge Alexandre de Moraes unilaterally imposed a block of the social networking site X (formerly Twitter) in Brazil.
 This occurred after the social network's chairman, Elon Musk, refused to appoint a legal representative in the country, which led Moraes to freeze Starlink's financial assets and impose fines for non-compliance.
 X began to be suspended at the start of the following day.

 The decision followed an investigation by the Brazilian Supreme Court into Musk due to X reinstating accounts that were suspended under the terms of a court order.
 The Court reportedly ordered the removal of far-right accounts associated with the 8 January 2023 attacks in Brasília.
 The investigation began in April 2024, after Musk stated that he would reinstate the accounts.
 After the platform settled $5.2 million in fines, appointed a legal representative in Brazil and complied with orders to deactivate accounts, the block was lifted on 8 October 2024.